Rottschaferanders/moonsock/README.md

 # moonsock

-Moonsock is a simple way to connect to a klipper/moonraker 3D printer websocket using Rust from anywhere where tokio can be ran and your printer is accessible from the internet.
+Moonsock is a simple way to connect to a klipper/moonraker 3D printer websocket using Rust from anywhere where tokio can be ran and you can access your 3D printer though the internet (generally within your local network).

 # Usage